ramilsaavedra/tidal-discord-rich-presence-chrome-extension/README.md

 4. Enable "Developer mode" in the top right corner.
 5. Click on "Load unpacked" and select the `dist` folder generated in step 2.
 6. The extension should now be installed and visible in your Chrome browser.
+7. Run the local app server
-7a.
-Run the `index-win.exe` for Windows located in the `local` folder.
+    * Run the `index-win.exe` for Windows located in the `local` folder.
-7b.
-Run the `index.js` using node for Linux or macOS located in the `local` folder.
+    * Run the `index.js` using node for Linux or macOS located in the `local` folder.

 ## Usage